the-teachingRSE-project/competencies/competencies.md

 which ranges from the postulate of a new process of knowledge creation that has its own, unique, epistemology [@winsberg_sanctioning_1999] to the perception that from a philosophy of science perspective, there is nothing really new [@frigg_philosophy_2009].
-In any case, it is clear that a number of decisions in the construction of a simulation-model will have a decisive impact on the adequacy for purpose [@bokulich_data_2021] of the model.
+In any case, it is clear that a number of decisions in the construction of a simulation-model will have a significant impact on the adequacy for purpose [@bokulich_data_2021] of the model.
 These decisions include the selection of the salient characteristics of the system to be modelled, the choice of the mathematical representation of the processes to be represented, the choice of numerical methods and other algorithms